 Charleston offers many boating opportunities, from tour boats and dinner cruises to sailboats, speedboats, and fishing boats across the harbor and through numerous marinas, beaches, and boating clubs.
-Since Charleston is such a popular area for leisure and commercial boating, though, the high number of boats means devastating boating accidents could occur.
-Often, a Charleston boat accident lawyer could help you hold a person who causes a boating accident liable for damages you suffer as a direct result.
+However, the high number of boats means devastating boating accidents could occur.
+A Charleston boat accident lawyer could help you hold a person who causes a boating accident liable for damages you suffer as a direct result.
 If you were injured in a boating accident, a skilled personal injury attorney could work with you to identify negligent people, determine damages that you may be eligible to seek, and work towards a positive resolution.

 Liability in Boating Accidents

 Because boats are considered transportation carriers, operators and owners have a duty to their passengers and members of the public who could encounter their vessel.